twent/laravel-bootcamp/README.md

 ## Laravel Bootcamp Project

-> Task was changed for simplest blog
+> Task was changed to the simplest blog

 ### Used for:
 1. SQLite